jmacdotorg/plerd/README.md

 1. Copy `conf/plerd_example.conf` to `conf/plerd.conf`, and then update it to best suit your blog.

-    * Set the `path` attribute to the full path of the Dropbox-synched directory you created in the first step.
+    * Set the `path` attribute to the full path of the Dropbox-synced directory you created in the first step.
     * Set the other attributes as should be obvious, based on the provided examples.

 1. Copy the contents of this repository's `templates` directory into the new `templates` subdirectory you created in the first step.